Code-Institute-Submissions/The-Book-Club/README.md

 ### Testing

-Please find the link to the test document here: [Link to testing page](assets/files/README-TESTING.md)
+Please find the link to the test document here: [Link to testing page](assets/files/README-TESTING.md) Please also find a log of bugs and other issues I came across during the process, here: [Link to testing and debuggin](assets/files/testing-and-debugging.pdf)

 ## Responsive Design
 ___
+Index page
+   1. The about section moved the pictures to along side the text on anything bigger than mobile view.
+   2. The pricing re-orientated themselves from top to bottom to left to right, still in price other.
+This is on any screen bigger than mobile view.
+   3. The next meetings sections moved from 1 in a row to 3 in a row on screens larger than mobile view.

+Meetings page
+   1. Mobile view had the pictures under the location heading and all the information is in on column.
+   2. Mobile view had all the locations under each other.
+   3. Tablet view and bigger had the picture next to most of the information, with two rows on information underneath.
+   4. On desktop view, each location changes from being underneath each other to two in a row and three columns.
+As there is less scrolling, I have take away the location drop-down-menu.

+Sign-up Page
+   1. In desktop view, the form is split into two parts and they are set side by side.
+The sign=up button is central.

+Navbar
+   1. The navbar is collapsed on mobile view but is fully across the top in tablet and above.

 ## Deployment